 chrome os location tracking

 If you don’t use services like Google Maps often on your Chromebook or PC, you can completely disable location access in Privacy and security > Content settings > Location.
-If you do, you don’t need to disable it but you might want to take a look at the list of websites that have been granted access to your location and the ones that have been denied.
+If you do, you don’t need to disable it but you might want to look at the list of websites that have been granted access to your location and the ones that have been denied.

 Addresses and Payment methods